Creating Art from a Branch of History

 Katie Robinson Edwards is the Executive...more

-The culmination of The Cabinet Oak Project will be a celebration in the Texas Hill Country, in the fall of 2022.
-The event will include a live auction of the art pieces, delicious food and drinks and entertainment.
+The culmination of The Cabinet Oak Project will be a celebration in the spring of 2023.
+The event will include a live auction, delicious food, drinks and entertainment.

 Sponsorships are available; all sponsors will receive complimentary admission to the live auction and celebration event, and public recognition for their contributions...more